froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-one-click-install-how-to.md

 ```
 Open http://127.0.0.1/core/install.php to proceed with OpenY installation.
 ```
-5. Open the link from the above message with your browser and proceed with OpenY installation.
+5. Open the link from the above message(from your console, not from this document) with your browser and proceed with OpenY installation.

 Enjoy.